luanjaardim/Dulang/README.md

     dump foo
     foo = foo - 1
 ```
-Loops also suport ways to `skip` the rest of the body, going back to the begining, and `stop` the body execution.
+Loops also suport ways to `skip` the rest of the body, going back to the beginning, and `stop` the body execution.
 These two are the old `continue` and `break`.
 ```
 $ loop to display from 10 to 1
 foo = 10